davelarsen58/pmemtool/README.md

 of PMEM DIMM, Region, namespace, and filesystem Status.

 The recovery option generates bash scripts for each CPU socket with commands to restore persistent memory services to an operational state should a PMEM DIMM failure occur.
-Refer to [Guided_Recovery.md](Recovery Scripts) for additional details.
+Refer to [Guided Recovery](Guided_Recovery.md) for additional details.

 Python modules were created to interact with data from [ndctl](https://docs.pmem.io/ndctl-user-guide/), [DAX Mounted File Systems](https://www.kernel.org/doc/Documentation/filesystems/dax.txt) and [fstab](https://en.wikipedia.org/wiki/Fstab) data with pmt